mayraberrones94/Aprendizaje/README.md

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/rmse.png)

-Looking closer at the variables that are more influential and the description of each one we
+## Conclusions:

+Looking closer at the variables that are more influential and the description of each one we can see why they perform so well together.
+In this case we have `diagnosis`, `perimeter_mean`, `smoothness_mean`, `concavity_se`, `symmetry_se`, `area_worst` and `concave points_worst` as the most influential features.
+Perimeter and area seem the most apropiate since we had seen in the scatterplot how strongly they where correlated.
+Smoothness refers to the shape of the anomaly.
+Normally anomalies do not resemble a perfect circle, so the smothness and concavity tell us about the imperfections in the encircling area.

+Now that we know all of this parameters, we can try to compose our own dataset with the mini-MIAS, filling the missing values with the original image, which could give us an idea in how to perfect the segmentation process that we had in mind.